 If neither of the previous options works for you, you always can consider dental sedation.

-At our practice, we offer three levels, starting with inhaled sedation (a.k.a. laughing gas).
+At our practice, we offer different levels, starting with inhaled sedation (a.k.a. laughing gas).
 This option keeps you calm and pain-free during your visit.

 Oral sedation is a somewhat stronger option.
 It too will keep your relaxed and pain-free, but its effects last longer, so you will need a trusted friend or family member to take you home.